 If you’d like more tips on what can planted in early spring before last frost, see Spring Gardening: Is It Safe To Plant Outdoors Yet?

 Placed over freshly sown beds, the screens prevent birds and other nibblers from taking the seedlings.

-If your beds are tall enough, you can keep the screens on throughout the growing cycle for any crops that do not rely on insects / bees for pollination.
-This includes legumes (beans, peas), carrots, peppers, and greens (lettuces, spinach).
-Also, if you use a fine hardware cloth (wire mesh) with a 1/8″ grid, the mice and flying insects don’t seem to be able to get in either.
-Bonus!
+If your beds are tall enough, you can keep the screens on throughout the growing cycle for any crops that do not rely on insects or birds for pollination.
+This includes any crops we eat prior to flowering like broccoli, kale, salad greens, and so on.

 Placed vertically (with two long screws holding the frame against the raised bed), the hardware cloth gives climbing vines like cucumbers and watermelons something to grab onto.